Trusted Atlanta Premises Liability Lawyer Lawyers

 Premises liability claims are generally filed under state law.
-If you’re bringing a negligent security suit against a property owner or business in Atlanta, your claim will likely be brought under Ga.
-Code Ann.
+If you bring a negligent security suit against a property owner or business in Atlanta, your claim will likely be brought under G A. Code Ann.
 Sec. § 51-3-1.
-This part of Georgia law requires property owners and occupiers to exercise ordinary care in keeping their premises reasonably safe.
+This part of Georgia law requires property owners and occupiers to exercise ordinary care to keep their premises safe.
 The failure to do so is a breach of the statute.

 To legally hold accountable an Atlanta business or property owner for a personal injury under this statute, you will be required to prove the following:

-- Duty: Injured victims need to be able to establish that the defendant really owed them a duty of care.
-In the event that the victim was trespassing at the time of an assault, then they may not have the ability to hold the property owner accountable for their injuries.
+- Duty: Injured victims must establish that the defendant owes them a duty of care.
+If the victim was trespassing at the time of an assault, they may be unable to hold the property owner accountable for their injuries.

-- Causation: Those that sustained a personal injury are just as liable for damages that are actually associated with their neglect.
-Victims have to be able to prove a causal link between the property owner’s negligence along their injuries.
+- Causation: Those who sustained a personal injury are just as liable for damages associated with their neglect.
+Victims must prove a causal link between the property owner’s negligence and their injuries.

 - Damages: Victims must exemplify the value of their damages.
-If compensation can’t be proven, then the injured person won’t be able to get the full settlement that they deserve for their injuries.
+If compensation can’t be proven, the injured person won’t get the full settlement they deserve for their injuries.

 If such a claim is brought against your company, a business lawyer in Atlanta can advise you on the best course of action.